 Reflection can take on many forms.
-It could be students writing exit cards, group discussion, journal entry, etc. How much time you plan to devote to the project will determine the degree of reflection required.
+It could be students writing exit cards, group discussion, journal entry, etc. The age of the students and the amount of time you plan to devote to the project will determine the degree of reflection required.

 - Was the project a success?
 How do we know? - What worked well?
-What could we have done differently? - How were my strengths and skills used in the creation and implementation of the project? - What was my role in the project? - How could I use the skills that I have developed? - Are these skills relevant to everyday life? - What could be the next steps for this project? - How has this project made a difference in my community?
+What could we have done differently? - How were my strengths and skills used in the creation and implementation of the project? - What was my role in the project? - How could I use the skills that I have developed? - Are these skills relevant to everyday life? - What could be the next steps for this project? - How has this project made a difference in my school/community?